 The Indiana Victim Assistance Network honored him with its Special Advocate Award in 1989, and in 1998 he received the Eugene “Shine” Feller Award from the Indiana Prosecuting Attorneys Council.

-Judge Barnes supports a wide range of community organizations, especially those that serve vulnerable populations.
-He is a longtime supporter of the LOGAN Center’s annual Nose-On campaign and in 1986 received its Joseph J. Newman Award for Committed and Outstanding Advocacy on Behalf of Developmentally Disabled Individuals.
+Judge Barnes supported a wide range of community organizations, especially those that serve vulnerable populations.
+He was a longtime supporter of the LOGAN Center’s annual Nose-On campaign and in 1986 received its Joseph J. Newman Award for Committed and Outstanding Advocacy on Behalf of Developmentally Disabled Individuals.

-Judge Barnes is a member of the Indiana Bar Foundation, the St. Joseph County Bar Association, the Indiana State Bar Association, and the Illinois State Bar Association.
+Judge Barnes was a member of the Indiana Bar Foundation, the St. Joseph County Bar Association, the Indiana State Bar Association, and the Illinois State Bar Association.

-Judge Barnes is married to Alberta Barnes, a retired educator.
-They are the parents of two sons, Tim and John.
+Judge Barnes was married to Alberta Edwards Barnes, a retired educator.
+They have two sons.
 Tim is an attorney in Washington, D.C.
-John is a producer for MLB Network (Major League Baseball).
-John and his wife, Bess, are the parents of the world’s most perfect granddaughter, Addison Emily.
+He and his wife, Dawn, are the parents of Benjamin Patrick and John Walter Barnes.
+John is a TV producer for NBC Sports.
+He and his wife, Bess, are the parents of Addison Emily and Corinne Jordan Barnes.
+Ben, John, Adie, and Corinne are, of course, the world’s most perfect grandchildren!

-He lives in South Bend and is an avid baseball fan and reader.
+Judge Barnes lived in South Bend and was an avid baseball fan and reader.